Unit 4 - Notes

 4. Process Synchronization using wait()

-• Stores exit status in the integer pointed to by status.
+• Status: If status is not NULL, the exit information of the child is stored in the integer pointed to by status.

-• Waits for a specific child (specified by pid).
+• Allows waiting for a specific child PID.

 • Can be non-blocking using WNOHANG option.